W-2 - Additional, Incorrect, Lost, Non-receipt, Omitted

 If by the end of February, your attempts to have the Form W-2, Wage and Tax Statement, corrected by your employer are unsuccessful, you can request that an IRS representative initiate a Form W-2 complaint.
-Call the IRS toll free at 800-829-1040 or visit an IRS Taxpayer Assistance Center (TAC) in person.
+Call the IRS toll free at 800-829-1040 or visit an IRS Taxpayer Assistance Center (TAC).
+All TACs operate by appointment only.

 - The IRS will send your employer a letter requesting that they furnish you a corrected Form W-2 within ten days.
 The letter advises your employer of their responsibilities to provide a correct Form W-2 and of the penalties for failure to do so.

 - The IRS will send you a letter with instructions and Form 4852, Substitute for Form W-2, Wage and Tax Statement, or Form 1099-R, Distributions from Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc. You can use the Form 4852 in the event that your employer doesn't provide you with the corrected Form W-2 in time to file your tax return.

 Depending on the time of year, the IRS may have federal wage information in the form of a wage transcript.
 See Topic 159 for more information on how to get a transcript of W-2 information.

 When you call the IRS or visit a TAC office, please have the following information available:

 - Your employer's or payer's name and complete address including ZIP code, employer identification number if known (see your prior year's Form W-2 if you worked for the same employer), phone number, and